voxeet/voxeet-uxkit-web-mixerlayout/README.md

 ## Concept

-A mixer layout app is a web app that the Dolby Interactivity APIs Platform (the Platform) can use to determine the display for a video presentation of a conference.
+A mixer layout app is a web app that the Dolby.io Communications APIs platform can use to determine the display for a video presentation of a conference.
 The mix can be of either a live conference or of a conference that has been recorded.
 The result can be an MP4 video file or can be streamed to an RTMP endpoint (like YouTube, Facebook...) or using `HTTP Live Streaming` (HLS).